 Eat more vegetables, protein and the right fats

 Raw vegetables and fruits are the most powerful liver healing foods.
 These raw foods help to cleanse and repair the liver filter, so that it can trap and remove more fat and toxins from the bloodstream.
-Eat an abundance of vegetables (cooked and raw salads) and fresh fruits.
+Eat an abundance of vegetables (cooked and raw salads).
+Fruit is healthy for most people, but if you have high blood sugar or insulin resistance, it’s best to limit fruit to 2 servings per day.
 Protein is important because it helps to keep the blood sugar level stable, helps with weight loss from the abdomen and reduces hunger and cravings.
 Protein should be consumed with each meal.
-Good sources of protein include eggs, poultry, seafood, meat, nuts, seeds, legumes and dairy products.
+Good sources of protein include eggs, poultry, seafood, meat, nuts, seeds, whey protein powder, legumes and dairy products.

-Most vegetable oil and margarine can worsen a fatty liver.
-Healthy fats to include more of in your diet are found in olive oil, oily fish, flaxseeds and raw nuts and seeds.
+Most vegetable oil and margarines can worsen a fatty liver.
+Healthy fats to include more of in your diet are found in olive oil, oily fish, flaxseeds, coconut oil and raw nuts and seeds.

 Drink raw vegetable juices